jejjohnson/research_journal_v2/notes/projects/2023_igeo/ai_forecast_litreview.md

 ## Climate

-Below are a list of
+Below are a list of benchmark datasets **and** SOTA algorithms which might be useful for training ML Models.

 ### Benchmark Datasets